DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### Troubleshooting and limitations

-1. When the HPA scales down replicas, some users see an "Connection Error" message in the browser.
+#### 1. When the HPA scales down replicas, some users see a "Connection Error" message in the browser

-This problem is caused by Sticky Session.
-The browser communicates only with one particular server all the time when page is opened.
-When the pod replica is being terminated, the connection is lost.
-A possible workaround for this case is to refresh the browser automatically when unable reconnect to the server.
-You can find an example of this approach here: [_Host.cshtml](/XAFContainerExample.Blazor.Server/Pages/_Host.cshtml).
+This problem is caused by a Sticky Session.
+The browser communicates with only one particular server all the time a page is open.
+When a pod replica is terminated, the connection is lost.
+You can implement a workaround - refresh the browser if the app loses server connection.
+You can find an example in the following file: [_Host.cshtml](/XAFContainerExample.Blazor.Server/Pages/_Host.cshtml).

-Besides, it is possible to allow handle Pod's termination process inside the container to finish running processes gracefully.
-You can set a [terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) value (30 seconds by default), which defines a delay in seconds after a termination signal is sent to the main process in the container and before the process will be forcibly halted.
-You may consider using [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) (e.g. the `preStop` hook) to manage an application instance state before it will be stopped.
+A Pod can also finish processes gracefully upon termination.
+You can set the [terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) option (30 seconds by default) to specify a delay, in seconds, after the container receives the termination signal and before it forcibly halts the process.
+You may also consider [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) (such as `preStop`) to manage application instance state before pod termination.

-2. Ingress does not work on k3s Kubernetes distribution.
+#### 2. Ingress does not work on K3s Kubernetes distribution.
 The application web page cannot be reached outside the cluster.

-Check the ingress-nginx-controller service:
+Check the `ingress-nginx-controller` service:

 ```
 kubectl get svc -n ingress-nginx
 ```

+The output may look like this:

 ```
 NAME                                 TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE
 ingress-nginx-controller-admission   ClusterIP      10.43.168.32   <none>          443/TCP                      14m
 ingress-nginx-controller             LoadBalancer   10.43.132.9    <pending>       80:31075/TCP,443:32734/TCP   14m
 ```

-If you see that the `ingress-nginx-controller` service external IP is pending infinitely, probably you faced with this issue: https://github.com/rancher/k3os/issues/208.
-Try a workaround from this comment: https://github.com/rancher/k3os/issues/208#issuecomment-599087377
+See if the `ingress-nginx-controller` service always displays 'pending' under **External IP**.
+If that is the case, you probably experience the following issue: https://github.com/rancher/k3os/issues/208.
+Try a workaround from the following comment: https://github.com/rancher/k3os/issues/208#issuecomment-599087377

 ```
 kubectl patch svc ingress-nginx-controller -n ingress-nginx -p '{"spec": {"type": "LoadBalancer", "externalIPs":["your-external-ip"]}}'
 ```

-3. Building a Docker image for Windows container.
+#### 3. Building a Docker image for a Windows container

-Docker BuildKit is only supported for building Linux containers.
-To avoid passing DevExpress Nuget source insecurely, we can the following workaround: build the application on the local machine and put the ready app to the image.
-Here you can find a `Dockerfile.win` illustrating this approach.
+Docker BuildKit supports only Linux containers.
+If you need to build an image for a Windows container, use the following workaround to avoid passing DevExpress NuGet source insecurely.

+Build the application on the local machine and put the app into an image.

 ```
 dotnet publish ./XAFContainerExample.Blazor.Server/XAFContainerExample.Blazor.Server.csproj -c Release -o ./app
 ```

-Change the container type in the running Docker instance by right-click the System Tray's Docker icon and choose "Switch to Windows containers...".
-To build an image with custom Dockerfile name, use the `-f ` flag:
+Change the container type in the running Docker instance.
+Right-click the System Tray's Docker icon and choose **Switch to Windows containers...** To build an image with custom Dockerfile name, use the `-f ` flag:

 ```
 docker build -f Dockerfile.win -t <your_docker_hub_id>/xaf-container-example:win .
 ```

-Note: the way to run the container mentioned in the "Getting Started" section would not work for Windows because the `--network="host"` mode is only supported on Docker for Linux.
-Use the [host.docker.internal](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) hostname instead of `localhost` in the connection string.
+You cannot run the container on Windows in the same manner as described in the "Getting Started" section.
+The `--network="host"` mode is only supported on Docker for Linux.
+Use the [host.docker.internal](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) as the hostname instead of `localhost`.

 ```
 docker run -p 80:80 -e CONNECTION_STRING=DockerMSSQLConnectionString your_docker_hub_id/xaf-container-example:latest .